GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 // The state of counter1 and counter2 will be auto-disposed when no longer in use.
 // NOTE: They are testable and mockable.

-final viewModel = ViewModel();
+// States inject like this have global scope and can be reached from anywhere. final viewModel = ViewModel();
+// To create many independent instances of viewModel and inject them into the widget
+// tree using the concept of InheretedWidget, see the section on global and local
+// state below.

 /* --------------------  👀 UI -------------------- */
 ///🚀 Just use [ReactiveStatelessWidget] widget instead of StatelessWidget.